 The Bluetooth Classic Spec has a bewildering amount of complexity.
 Clearly this must have been one of the motivations for creating the much simpler BLE standard.
 Like Chapter 4 we will take the approach of creating the simplest example project possible to get things going.

 The simplest Bluetooth Classic scenario has two devices, a Master and a Slave.
 Slaves are passive – not transmitting – until they hear an Inquiry broadcast from a Master, at which point the Slave broadcasts basic information about itself (Name, BDADDR, Services).
 The Master then Pages (connects) to the Slave and they exchange and save Pairing information.
-The Master then discovers the Services i.e. capabilities of the Slave.
+The Master then discovers the Services - i.e. the capabilities of the Slave.
 Finally, a basic wireless Serial Port data exchange connection is created.

 The five steps are: